Roardom/UNIT3D-Announce/README.md

 sudo supervisorctl stop unit3d-announce:unit3d-announce_00
 ```

+---

 ## Global Freeleech or Double Upload Events

-> [!IMPORTANT]
+> \[!IMPORTANT]
 > When using the Rust-based UNIT3D-Announce tracker, the global freeleech and double upload events are handled by the external tracker itself.
+Activate the events in both:
+>
-This means you must activate the events in the `config/other.php` file within UNIT3D as normal to show the timer and then also within the `.env` file of the UNIT3D-Announce tracker to update user stats correctly.
+> 1. `config/other.php` in UNIT3D (to show the timer)
+> 2. `.env` file of UNIT3D-Announce (to update user stats correctly)

-To enable/disable global freeleech or double upload events, you need to adjust the following environment variables in the `.env` file and then [restart the tracker](#startingrestarting-unit3d-announce).
+Adjust the following `.env` variables and [restart the tracker](#startingrestarting-unit3d-announce):

 ```sh
 # The upload_factor is multiplied by 0.01 before being multiplied with